RESEARCH STARTER

 Indian Health Service Funding Today

-The Indian Health Service is a branch of the Department of Health and Human Services and remains the primary provider of health services for AI/ANs.
-Members of 574 federally recognized tribes and their descendants are eligible for IHS services, and the system provides for approximately 2.6 million people, over two-thirds of whom live off-reservation in urban areas; according to the 2018 American Community Survey, there were an estimated 6.6 million people of AI/AN descent living in the US.
-The federally managed IHS system consisted of 24 hospitals, 51 health centers, 24 health stations, 12 school health centers, and 6 youth regional treatment centers in mid-2020.
-Through self-determination contracts, AI/AN populations operated an additional 22 hospitals, 279 health centers, 79 health stations, 59 Alaskan village clinics, 6 school health centers, and 6 youth regional treatment centers.
+The Indian Health Service is a branch of the Department of Health and Human Services (HHS) and remains the primary provider of health services for AI/ANs.
+Members of 574 federally recognized tribes and their descendants are eligible for IHS services, and the system provides for approximately 2.8 million people out of an estimated 3.7 million AI/ANs living in the US.
+The federally managed IHS system consisted of 21 hospitals, 53 health centers, 25 health stations, and 41 urban Indian health projects, according to the IHS in October 2024.
+Through self-determination contracts, AI/AN corporations operated an additional 22 hospitals, 330 health centers, 76 health stations, and 146 Alaskan village clinics.

 One major problem facing the IHS is funding.
 Increases in congressional budget allocations for IHS support have not kept pace with the overall increased cost of medical care in the United States.
 In 2013, after about a decade of growing appropriations, Congress voted to sequester funds from the IHS, which reduced its funding by 5 percent.
 This was controversial in part because other federally administered and funded health programs, such as CHIP, Medicaid, and veterans’ health services, were exempt from the budget cuts.
 The measure also exceeded a 1985 cap on budget cuts for IHS, which the Office of Management and Budget deemed largely inapplicable.
 By fiscal year 2023, the IHS had an annual budget of $6.96 billion.
 IHS was funded in advance for the first time in 2024, though it also faced budget cuts for the next fiscal year, with only $5.19 billion for 2025.
 Tribal advocates said the amount was still inadequate to fully fund the organization.

 Some advocates and activists have called for the federal government to increase funding for IHS and make it more consistent, while others have suggested that the IHS system is outdated or overly complicated and should be replaced with an alternate system.
+Advocates for increasing Tribal Nation sovereignty praised the increasing number of Native American communities reclaiming control of their health care systems from IHS.
 Amid debates about expanding Medicare to provide some form of socialized health-care system for US citizens, it has been suggested that the expansion of Medicare might cover the expenses involved in providing Indigenous health services more efficiently and successfully than the existing system does.

 These essays and any opinions, information, or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.